VectorInstitute/vec-playbook/getting-started/introduction-to-vector-compute/README.md

 In addition to your home directory, you have a minimum of additional 250 GB scratch space (up to 2 TB, depending on your user level) available in the following location: `/scratch/$USER` or simply` $SCRATCH.`

-**Unlike your home directory, this scratch space is temporary.
+**⚠️ Unlike your home directory, this scratch space is temporary.
 It will get automatically purged of files that have not been accessed in 60 days.**

 A detailed description of the scratch purging policy is available on the Alliance Canada website: [https://docs.alliancecan.ca/wiki/Scratch_purging_policy](https://docs.alliancecan.ca/wiki/Scratch_purging_policy)